Eight Michigan Schools Awarded National Blue Ribbon Recognition

 The U.S. Department of Education's National Blue Ribbon Schools program recognizes public and private elementary, middle, and high school based on their overall academic excellence or their progress in closing the achievement gaps among student population groups.

-The U.S Department of Education’s press release can be found here:
+The U.S Department of Education's awardees can be found here: